ilearnjs/vue-playwright/docs/playwright-setup-guide.md

 - Upload baseline snapshots as artifact - we use GH for storing artifacts
 - Generate summary

-### Step 4.2: PR workflow
+### PR workflow

-PR workflow compares pr snapshots with baseline each time a pull request is opened or updated or after baseline workflow is completed.
+The PR workflow compares PR snapshots with the baseline each time a pull request is opened, updated, or after the baseline workflow is completed.

 Description of the workflow steps: